Globally, just 1% of refugees get to university.

-- ‘Thinking Ahead to Higher Education’ toolkit: packed with useful information about how to apply for university, eligibility for support, alternative funding sources and scholarships, and different education options
+With useful information about how to apply for university, eligibility for support, alternative funding sources and scholarships, and different education options.

-- We also work in partnership with the Schwab Westheimer Trust which provides university scholarships for young asylum seekers
+We work in partnership with the Schwab Westheimer Trust which provides university scholarships for young asylum seekers.

 “I came to this country when I was 13, but there were complications with my case, and I had to wait seven years to get a decision from the Home Office.
 Getting to university was a big challenge for me because they wanted to charge me international student fees.
 How would you feel if you had to sit at home and wait while your friends go to uni and get jobs?
 It’s really important to have people who can help you with this.”
 (21 year old girl from Somalia)